 - The SBA must approve even the slightest change to the joint venture agreement for 8(a) companies.

-Affiliation still possible: Although the new SBA joint venture regulations reduce the chances of the SBA finding affiliation, failure to follow the expressed statutory requirements can still lead to a finding of affiliation.
+Joint Venture affiliation still possible: Although the new SBA joint venture regulations reduce the chances of the SBA finding affiliation in a joint venture structure, failure to follow the expressed statutory requirements can still lead to a finding of affiliation.
 For example, a mere diversion from the regulations can lead to affiliation.
 Also, if there is a violation of the limitation on subcontracting rules, the JV can end up losing the contract.